Mohibullahmansoorvirk/kapitaliq/README.md

 ![CI](https://github.com/Mohibullahmansoorvirk/kapitaliq/actions/workflows/ci.yml/badge.svg)

-> AI powered Investment Analyst for German DAX stocks.
-Designed and built as a production grade Multi agent AI system for automated DAX stock real time  investment decision making.
-Uses multiple specialized agents to analyze data and news, resolve conflicts and recommend one clear trading signal.
+> AI powered investment analyst for the German DAX market.
+A production grade multi agent system that reads the market, understands the news, thinks like a real financial analyst and tells you what matters before the market moves.

 **Live Demo:** https://web-production-99ef9.up.railway.app/